rozaliev/snake/README.md

 Rust+Piston

 ## Be warned!
-This branch contains very overengineered and uncomplete version of game.
-It most defently will break and eat your brain.
+This branch contains very overengineered and uncomplete version of the game.
+It most definitely will break and eat your brain.

 ```
 $ cargo build